zopefoundation/zc.relationship/src/zc/relationship/README.txt

-The apply method, part of the zope.index.interfaces.IIndexSearch interface, can essentially only duplicate the `findValueTokens` and `findRelationshipTokenSets` search calls.
+The apply method, part of the zope.index.interfaces.IIndexSearch interface, can essentially only duplicate the `findValueTokens` and `findRelationshipTokenSet` search calls.
 The only additional functionality is that the results always are IFBTree sets: if the tokens requested are not in an IFBTree set (on the basis of the 'btree' key during instantiation, for instance) then the index raises a ValueError.
 A wrapper dict specifies the